orb-community/orb-website/docs/index.md

 is included—there is no need to run additional data collection pipelines for Orb metrics.

 ## Portal and REST API out of the box
-Orb includes a modern, responsive user interfacce for managing *agents*, *agent groups*, *policies*, *datasets*, and *sinks*.
+Orb includes a modern, responsive user interface for managing *agents*, *agent groups*, *policies*, *datasets*, and *sinks*.
 Orb is API-first, and all platform functionality is available for automation via the [well-documented REST API](docs/#working-with-api-docs).

 ## Open source, vendor neutral, cloud native
 Orb is free, open source software (FOSS) released under Mozilla Public License (MPL).
 It's a modern microservices application that can be deployed to any Kubernetes service in a private or public cloud.
 It does not depend on any single vendor to function, thus avoiding vendor lock-in.
 If you prefer not to run your own control plane, you can use the free [https://orb.live](https://orb.live/) community site instead, and get started immediately.